 So you’ve successfully placed the top candidate and have (hopefully) exceeded your client’s expectations.
 It is cause for celebration, but rather than sitting back and wiping your hands clean of the search project, it is key to stay engaged.
 In this moment of success, when the client is most impressed, there is a big opportunity to find future search work.
-In fact, this stage is so full of business opportunities that, when done right, you’ll have the work coming to you rather than you having to seek it out.
+In fact, this stage is so full of business development opportunities that, when done right, you’ll have the work coming to you rather than you having to seek it out.
 Let's take a look at the top 4 most important action items after the search is complete.
 And be sure to follow along with our Search Closeout Checklist.

-Conduct A Final Review With Your Client
+Conduct a Final Review With Your Client

 The most critical action you can take after having placed a candidate is to set up a meeting with your client.
 The goal is to garner constructive feedback from them that you can use to improve your search process.
 Do this by asking open-ended questions rather than questions requiring a simple 'yes' or 'no' answer.
 If the feedback you receive is more constructive then dive deeper into how the client felt.
 Use it as a way to grow, learn, and come out of this experience a better executive search firm.